yugabyte/yugabyte-db/docs/content/latest/yugabyte-platform/install-yugabyte-platform/prepare-environment/aws.md

 ### Deploy the YugabyteDB universe using an IAM role

-If you are planning to use an IAM role while deploying the universe in your AWS account, you need to attach the IAM role to the Yugabyte Platform VM before launching the instance, as follows:
+If you are planning to use an IAM role while deploying the universe in your AWS account, you need to attach the IAM role to the YugabyteDB Anywhere VM before launching the instance, as follows:

 - Navigate to **EC2 > New Instance > Confirm Instance Details > Attach the IAM role**.
 - Set the **IAM role** field to your IAM role (for example, ec2-admin-access).